SimonXIX/JournalCategoriesPlugin/README.md

 ## Configuration

-Journal categories are configured through the OJS admin interface — no code editing required.
+Journal categories are configured through the OJS admin interface.

 1. Log in as an administrator